- Varied integrations

-- Autofill: Smartsheet has recently added a clever autofill feature that searches for patterns within sheets.
+- Autofill: Smartsheet has a clever autofill feature that searches for patterns within sheets.
 When a user inserts a new row and adds data, Smartsheet looks at the formulas in surrounding rows and automatically fills in new information, even applying special formatting if necessary.
-This feature works best with templates that contain a series of predictable formulas, and is useful for sales pipelines, project plans, budget calculations, etc.
+This feature works best with templates that contain a series of predictable formulas and is useful for sales pipelines, project plans, budget calculations, etc.

 - Language Selections: Use or view Smartsheet in English, Japanese, Russian, French, Portuguese, Spanish, German, or Italian simply by changing your personal language setting.

 - Effortless Attachments: Click the paperclip icon on your sheet to be directed to a straightforward attachment menu.
 You’ll have the option of attaching a URL, Box files, Google Docs, or anything from your hard drive.
 Or just drag-and-drop a file onto the attachment cell.
 Easy peasy.